 Janus Billeskov Jansen entered the Danish film industry in 1970 and in 1973 he was the lead editor in charge on a feature film for the first time.
 He has edited a large number of internationally acknowledged feature films and documentaries, and directed numerous Danish documentaries.
 Since 1979 he has been teaching editing and narratology at The National Film School of Denmark.
 Janus has cooperated with most of the influential Danish directors in the past 30 years; most significant is the lifelong creative relationship with the Academy Award winning director Bille August.

 Mauricio González-Aranda was born and raised in Mexico before moving to the US, where he completed most of his education.
-He graduated in 2015 from Princeton University with a Bachelor's Degree in Physics and was a nationally competitive swimmer until the end of his collegiate career.
+He graduated in 2015 from Princeton University with a Bachelor's Degree in Physics.
 He is currently involved with the researching front for several productions, as well as also providing editing/technical assistance.